 Emporers did not “go out” among their subjects to foment unrest because, in contrast to the other Axis leaders, Emperor Hirohito did not come from the subject Japanese people at all.
 Hirohito was raised, educated and lived in the isolation of the imperial court.
 Japanese emperors lived apart and above their empire.

-A salient demonstration of Hirohito’s complete isolation from his subjects was observed as he addressed his people directly for the first time during the so-called “Jewel Voice Broadcast,” explaining Japan’s capitulation to the Allies.
-Hirohito was delivering the speech in a highly formal and largely archaic form of Japanese that many had trouble understanding him.
+A salient demonstration of Hirohito’s total isolation from his subjects was observed during his first ever direct public address, the so-called “Jewel Voice Broadcast,” explaining to his people Japan’s capitulation to the Allies.
+Hirohito was delivering the speech in a highly formal and largely archaic form of Japanese to the point that many had trouble understanding him.
 This was not a leader who experienced contact with commoners.

-For all the personal contrast between Hirohito and his slain Axis partners, the most crucial political difference was how Hirohito asserted his power.
+For all the personal contrast between Hirohito and his slain Axis partners, the most crucial difference were political, and how Hirohito exercised his power as Emperor.

 Emperor Hirohito: The Inherent Ambiguity of Ruling vs. Reigning